JaynieA/Weekend3_Calculator/README.md

 Further validate user input to:
-   [ ] handle cases where user inputs an operator before a number [ ] handle cases where user click on the decimal button first [ ] allow remaining number after operation to count towards next operation unless user presses clear [ ] don't change display or allow submit on click if all property's aren't filled: aka '3 =, submit'
+   [ ] handle cases where user inputs an operator before a number [ ] handle cases where user clicks on the decimal button first (as the first input number) [ ] If left uncleared, allow remaining number after operation to count towards next operation if user continues [ ] Prevent display change or submit on click if all property's aren't filled: aka '3 =, submit'